 Here’s a picture of car loaded up with the 6 x 6 shade sail posts, concrete and paver base.
 I was ready to install the shade sail.

 The first step in this shade sail installation project was figuring out where everything would go.

-I spread out the sun shade sail on the backyard lawn to double check the measurements (the packaging said 16.5’ but I wanted to see what this equated to fully spread out).
+I spread out the sun shade sail on the backyard lawn to double check the measurements.

 The mounting fixtures for the shade sail needed to be larger than the 16.5’ square to allow the fabric to be tensioned properly.